omidfarhang/omid.dev/content/posts/2010-11-24-beware-the-justin-bieber-erection-facebook-scam.en.md

 As is normal in scams like this on Facebook, you are then presented with a message from Facebook asking you to confirm that you are happy for the third party application to have all sorts of access to your Facebook account &#8211; including the ability to post messages to your wall.

 This is your last chance to be sensible, and not put your account at risk.
 Unfortunately far too many people are tricked by social engineering to give suspicious third party apps like this full reign to mess around with their Facebook accounts.
-If they're not using the modern day equivalent of David Cassidy to lure users into granting permission, they're pretending to be new Facebook functionality like &#8220;Dislike&#8221; buttons, or pretending to be free tickets with an airline.
+If they're not using the modern day equivalent of David Cassidy to lure users into granting permission, they're pretending to be new Facebook functionality like “Dislike” buttons, or pretending to be free tickets with an airline.

 But if you do make the mistake of clicking further, then you will find that you are not watching a video of Bieber having trouser trouble, but instead being asked to take a survey.